bioexcel/qmmm_bpg/running_cp2k/cp2k_errors.rst

  This very probably can be identified as an error in the specified QM indexes or in a missing LINK section.
 Check your structure!

-Fairly self explanitory

-QM atoms missing from list in QMMM&QM_KIND

-QM-MM link missing
+This error is fairly self explanitory.
+It means that the QM region has not been properly defined based on the connectivity between atoms.
+You are either missing QM atoms from the QM region in QMMM&QM_KIND or a QM to MM LINK section is missing.

 ------------------------
 CPASSERT failed messages